Carmen-r/Inditex-Recommender/README.md

 ## GOAL ⚡️

-This is the final proyect is design to work with some of the tools used throughout the [Ironhack][id] course.
+This is the final [Ironhack][id] project.
+Among other things, it is designed to use some of the tools used throughout the course.

 [id]: https://www.ironhack.com/es "Ironhack"
-The objetive of this proyect is to make a price comparison between Inditex garments
+The main objective of Inditex recommender is to make a comparison between garments from different stores, i.e. when you want to buy a certain product you can see the different price options, available stock, store closest to your location and an image of the product.

+WHAT IS NEED?
+TOOLS ⚙️

+About the data and tools, I have used Selenium to extract the product information such as ID, URL, image and name.